Economics Home Page

 Economics at Barnard

 The primary aim of the Barnard Economics Department is to provide undergraduate liberal arts students with a rigorous, broad, and critical program in theoretical and empirical economics.
-To achieve this aim, our curriculum
+To achieve this aim, our curriculum.

-• Embeds that training in a broader conception of economic science and method with special emphasis on philosophical, historical, and institutional approaches that link economics with other social sciences and humanistic disciplines; and
+Provides a thorough grounding in neoclassical economic theory, modern statistical method, and their applications in the traditional fields of economic science; Embeds that training in a broader conception of economic science and method with special emphasis on philosophical, historical, and institutional approaches that link economics with other social sciences and humanistic disciplines; and Compares and contrasts alternative methodological approaches and types of evidence as ways of analyzing economic phenomena, evaluating policy debates, and assessing the broader social and political consequences of economic doctrines.
+[February, 2010]

 Faculty Offices